Shreehar01/Analysis-of-Global-Terrorism/README.md

 ## Directory Structure
 `./data`: Contains the datasets used in this project.
 `./doc`: Contains the files for proposal, presentation, and the blog post.
-`./results`: Contains the animations and the result of the models.
+`./results`: Contains the animations and the results of the models.
 `./analysis`: Contains the raw ipynb analysis file used for generating visuals.